greums/logging-slackhandler/README.rst

 Usage
 -----

-This module provides additionals handler, formatter and filter for the logging package, so you can send Python log records to a Slack Incoming Webhook.
+The following example shows how to send records to a Slack Incoming Webhooks:

 .. code-block:: python